35. Elementary Asset Pricing Theory¶

 They also explain how the absence of an arbitrage opportunity implies that the stochastic discount factor \(m \geq 0\).

-In complete markets models like those illustrated in this lecture equilibrium capital structures with incomplete markets, the stochastic discount factor is unique.
+For example, in complete markets models like those illustrated in this lecture equilibrium capital structures with incomplete markets, the stochastic discount factor is unique.

 In incomplete markets models like those illustrated in this lecture the Aiyagari model, the stochastic discount factor is not unique.

 35.3.
-Implications of Key Equation¶
+Implications of Key Equation#

 We combine key equation (35.1) with a remark of Lars Peter Hansen that “asset pricing theory is all about covariances”.